 Decision #2: let’s do our first steps in Zagreb (Croatia), we have everything we need here

-He has recently shared an interesting Clean Meat and Future Food podcast with John Sanbonmatsu of CleanMeat-Hoax.com where John, a vegan philosopher, lays down some hard anti-cultivated meat arguments.
-Essentially saying that people who want to make the world vegan through cultivated meat technology are doing a disservice to animals.
+He has recently shared an interesting Clean Meat and Future Food podcast with John Sanbonmatsu of CleanMeat-Hoax.com where John, a vegan philosopher, lays down some hard anti-cultured meat arguments.
+Essentially saying that people who want to make the world vegan through cultured meat technology are doing a disservice to animals.

 I am a super-passionate vegan animal rights advocate and abolitionist.
 I want to be 100% sure that by starting ANJY MEAT, I and my team will accelerate most efficiently the advent of animal liberation.